Rosvel4044/Rosvel4044/README.md

 - 👋 Hi, I’m @Rosvel4044
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning In University of Yaounde 1
-- 💞️ I’m looking to collaborate  with
+- 💞️ I’m looking to collaborate  with the data scientist
 - 📫 How to reach me rosveltsague@gmail.com

 <!---